 While most people enjoy fireworks responsibly, in the wrong hands they can cause real misery.
 Too many people let off noisy fireworks late at night with no regard for the nuisance this causes their neighbours and animals in the area.
 A dangerous minority deliberately uses them to harass, intimidate and sometimes seriously harm those around them.

 There are laws in place to protect communities from the misuse of fireworks.
 These are powers for the police to help tackle problems in their communities.
-Breaking the law by committing any of the following offences carries a £5000 fine or six months in prison, or both:
+Breaking the law by committing any of the following offences carries a £5,000 fine or 6 months in prison, or both:

 For more information on ASBOs and ABCs, see our '' section.